 The Virginia Department of Education working with a diverse group of stakeholders developed the Model Guidance for Positive, and Preventive Code of Student Conduct Policy and Alternatives to Suspension.
 To create local student conduct policies, school division leaders should work with staff, students, families, community based organizations, and other stakeholders to accurately assess a school’s climate and the current status of school discipline, develop a shared vision for what it should be, and establish policies and practices to create a positive school environment where students and staff feel safe and supported.
 School board student conduct policies should reflect efforts to address identified needs and ensure equity for all students.
 These Guidelines are intended specifically to aid school boards in revising and implementing student conduct policies as the Code of Virginia requires.
 Local school boards are required to adopt and revise regulations on codes of student conduct that are consistent with, but may be more stringent than, these Guidelines.
 (The Appendices include references to the Code of Virginia.)

-TMost notably, the 2020 Virginia General Assembly revised § 22.1-279.6. to require the Board of Education to include in its policy guidance “(iv) standards for dress or grooming codes; and (v) standards for reducing bias and harassment in the enforcement of any code of student conduct. (§ 22.1-279.6: A.).” the regulations called for in on the use of restraint and seclusion became effective and this revision.
-SFinally, feedback from school divisions and professional organizations has informed some revisions.
+The 2021 revision of this document includes multiple legislative changes and some reorganization of the content.
+Most notably, the 2020 Virginia General Assembly revised § 22.1-279.6. to require the Board of Education to include in its policy guidance “(iv) standards for dress or grooming codes; and (v) standards for reducing bias and harassment in the enforcement of any code of student conduct. (§ 22.1-279.6: A.).”
+In addition, the regulations called for in § 22.1-279.1:1 of the Code of Virginia on the use of restraint and seclusion became effective and are included in this revision.
+Some language in the original document has been modified to align more closely with prevention in tiered systems of supports and to address varied cultural perspectives.
+Finally, feedback from school divisions and professional organizations has informed some revisions.

 Establishing a Purpose for Student Code of Conduct Policy